Keeper of the Flame (film): Plot

-On a rainy night, national hero Robert Forrest drives his car over a small bridge that has collapsed.
+On a rainy night, national hero Robert V. Forrest drives his automobile over a small bridge that has collapsed.
 He is killed, and the entire United States goes into deep mourning.
-Admirer and renowned journalist Stephen O'Malley (Spencer Tracy) returns from Europe to write a biography of the great man.
-Among the throngs covering the funeral, he finds his old friends and fellow reporters Jane Harding (Audrey Christie) and Freddie Ridges (Stephen McNally).
-They remain after the rest of the press leave.
+Admirer and renowned journalist Stephen O'Malley returns from Europe to write a biography of the great man.
+Among the throngs covering the funeral, he finds his old friends and fellow reporters, Jane Harding and Freddie Ridges.
+They remain after the rest of the press leave the funeral.

-Forrest's widow, Christine (Katharine Hepburn), refuses to speak to reporters throughout the proceedings.
-However, O'Malley befriends youngster Jeb (Darryl Hickman), son of the gatekeeper of the Forrest estate, Jason Rickards (Howard Da Silva).
-The grief-stricken boy shows him a way into the mansion, where he meets Christine.
-Though she is cordial, she refuses to cooperate with his biography.
-After O'Malley leaves, Forrest's private secretary, Clive Kerndon (Richard Whorf), fearful of how the reporter will react to the brush-off, convinces Christine to offer her help to O'Malley so that they can guide him in the direction they want.
+Forrest's widow, Christine, refuses to speak to reporters throughout the proceedings.
+However, O'Malley befriends youngster Jeb, son of the gatekeeper of the Forrest estate, Jason Rickards.
+The grief-stricken boy shows him a way into the mansion, where O'Malley meets Christine.
+Although she is cordial, she refuses to provide information for his biography of her husband.
+After O'Malley leaves, Forrest's private secretary, Clive Kerndon, fearful of how the reporter will react to the brush-off, convinces Christine to offer her help to O'Malley so that they can guide the biographer in the direction they want.

 Over time, O'Malley gains the widow's trust.
-Christine is the "keeper of the flame," protecting her husband's memory and reputation.
+Christine is the "keeper of the flame", protecting her husband's memory and reputation.
 O'Malley's instincts tell him that a secret is being kept from him.
-He discovers that Forrest's elderly, mentally ill mother (Margaret Wycherly) is living in a separate house on the vast estate.
+He discovers that Forrest's elderly, mentally ill mother is living in a separate house on the vast estate.
 Despite her servants' attempts to keep them apart, O'Malley manages to speak with her and obtains more clues from her ramblings.

-O'Malley notices "the arsenal," an old fortification near the Forrest mansion that served as Robert Forrest's office and library.
-One afternoon, O'Malley observes smoke rising from the arsenal's chimney.
+O'Malley notices "the arsenal", an old fortification near the Forrest mansion that served as Robert Forrest's office and library.
+One afternoon, O'Malley observes smoke rising from the arsenal chimney.
 When he asks Kerndon about the building's purpose, Kerndon (who cannot see the smoke) tells him it is only a storehouse.
 O'Malley slips away to investigate.
 He discovers Christine burning what she claims are love letters, but he suspects otherwise.
 Later, Kerndon telephones somebody and assures the unnamed party that he will take care of the situation.
-As O'Malley learns more, he finds evidence implicating Christine in her husband's death and begins to wonder if she and her cousin, Geoffrey Midford (Forrest Tucker), are lovers and murderers.
-However, Geoffrey's announcement of his engagement to Rickards' daughter, and Christine's reaction, discounts that theory.
+As O'Malley learns more, he finds evidence implicating Christine in her husband's death and begins to wonder whether she and her cousin, Geoffrey Midford, are lovers and murderers.
+However, his theory is discounted by Christine's reaction when Geoffrey announces his engagement to the daughter of gatekeeper Rickards.